St. Monica's Church (Queens): Catholic church

+Abandonment

+St. Monica's Church was forced to close as its land was to be incorporated into the new York College.
+At the time it was the oldest Catholic church in Queens, and at the time 90% of its parishioners were African American.
+It held a final Mass of thanksgiving before it closed its doors to make way for the growing multimillion-dollar York College expansion.
+A final Mass was held in June 1973, and the building remained empty and slowly deteriorated afterwards.

-St. Monica's Roman Catholic Church has been destroyed by vandalism and neglect.
+By 1975, the church had been largely destroyed by vandalism and neglect.
 The church's leaded-glass windows were broken, the copper gutters were ripped off the roof, holes were chopped into the sides of the building, and all the inside pews were carried away.
-Additionally, St. Monica's Church was brought to ruin and neglect when one of Long Island's youngest colleges was built.
-It held a final Mass of thanksgiving before it closed its doors to make way for the growing multimillion-dollar York College expansion.

-Henry Ludder Jr., head of a committee within the Friends of Jamaica History, stated that St. Monica's Church was a historic site that "not only could be preserved – it could become an important community resource.
+Henry Ludder Jr., head of a committee within the Friends of Jamaica History, stated in 1978 that St. Monica's Church was a historic site that "not only could be preserved – it could become an important community resource.
 St. Monica's Church, the oldest Catholic Church on Long Island, was considered to be a fine and early example of Victorian Italianate public architecture.
-A final Mass was held in June 1973, and the building has remained empty and slowly deteriorated since then.

-According to an article, St. Monica's Church became vacant and was in a deteriorating state in the 1970s; it was marked for demolition by the city's Housing Preservation and Developing Department.
+According to a 1978 article, St. Monica's Church became vacant and was in a deteriorating state in the 1970s; it was marked for demolition by the city's Housing Preservation and Developing Department.
 However, the demolition order was "placed on hold" pending efforts by the Friends of Jamaica History and the Queens Borough President's Office to preserve the building as a historic site.
 Both argued that the church could be restored and repaired for public use and be protected if funded with $300,000 to $500,000.

 It was listed by the New York City Landmarks Preservation Commission in 1979 and on the National Register of Historic Places in 1980.

+After years of neglect, the walls and roof collapsed in 1998, following two days of torrential rainfall.